Resources for Veterans at UC Berkeley

 - 2. Prepare to apply as a transfer applicant

 Keep in mind that UC Berkeley receives far more applications than it can admit.
-Consequently, to gain admission, you need to present an academic profile much stronger than that represented by the minimum University of California admission (link is external)(link is external) requirements.
+Consequently, to gain admission, you need to present an academic profile much stronger than that represented by the minimum University of California admission requirements.

 - Connect with your community college counselor.